 Merchant Accounts Available in the UK

 In the UK, all the main banks such as Barclays, HSBC, NatWest and Lloyds offer merchant accounts to sole traders.
-If you already have a relationship with a bank through your business account, then you may choose this as your first point of call to discuss merchant account facilities.
+If you already have a relationship with a bank through your business account, then you may choose this as your first port of call to discuss merchant account facilities.

 You will also require a payment service provider that connects your business website to the merchant account.
 This may be offered by the bank, but again you can choose your own payment service provider.